 In our experience people invest in how they spend their time at work for two main reasons; It makes good commercial sense and you can see clear ROI or You believe in the idea and enjoy the experience.

-We are so pleased to see from the feedback that all 50 partners who attended the joint “IAMCP UK and The WIT Network Community Event” on 26th March 2019 at Poly’s swish Exec Briefing Centre agreed they had achieved both of these things from attending.
+We are so pleased to see from the feedback that all 50 partners who attended our joint “IAMCP UK and The WIT Network Community Event” at Poly’s swish Exec Briefing Centre agreed they had achieved both of these things from attending.

 Here’s a quick overview of our incredible day networking, learning and driving growth together:

 – Fantastic welcome to the 50 partners that attended from Poly – with a healthy yogurt, fruit and muesli pot, plus amazing hot breakfast rolls (who doesn’t want a bacon, sausage or egg roll in the morning), delicious coffee, tea and soft drinks – very welcome after a particularly manic London-Transport-Chaos journey to get there (tubes cancelled left, right and centre and traffic jams all over, groan) – the networking begins…

 – Kick off from our fabulous host Tony Robinson, who led us beautifully through a packed day, so professionally and with fun and style (as always)